 When your file has uploaded you will receive a confirmation from our file upload service to confirm we have received the file, this means we have received your entry.

 After this we will be reviewing and transferring entries over into our YouTube channel within 14 days of receipt.

-After the competition closes, we will continue to upload entries onto our YouTube channel until Sept 10, 2021.
-Our judges will then work to shortlist and choose the winning 20 poems, all winners will be contacted via your entry email before the end of October 2021.
+After the competition closes, we will continue to upload entries onto our YouTube channel until the beginning of June.
+Our judges will then work to shortlist and choose the winning 20 poems, all winners will be contacted via your entry email before the end of October 2022.